$130 $69 (save 47%)

 - Adidas Cloudfoam Revival Mid - These comfort-defined blue sneakers feature the lightweight but solid Cloudfoam cushioning system.
 Combined with woven mesh uppers and camouflage heel patterns, the shoes are a solid mix of comfort and modern style.

-- Puma Ignite Limitless - The Ignite Limitless are street-ready and technologically-advanced sneakers that are a creative fusion of style and performance.
+- Puma Ignite Limitless - The street-ready Ignite Limitless are technologically-advanced sneakers that are a creative fusion of style and performance.
 They feature a clam-shell construction, Ignite Foam midsoles for superior cushioning, and four-way stretch Ariaprene material for better ventilation.

 - Puma Suede Classic Mono Iced - These blue shoes are a monochromatic version of an iconic silhouette, the Suede.
 Many features of the classic remain—characteristics that made it a favorite in yesterday’s hip-hop culture—although the suede uppers are now dressed head-to-toe in one hue, and the rubber outsoles have been given an icy and semi-translucent semblance.